Go Back

 • 2 Tbsp tomato paste

-• 1 medium red chopped
+• 1 medium-sized red onion medium diced

-• 1 large carrot sliced
+• 1 large carrot medium diced

 • 1 large celery stalk sliced